tomas/reply/README.md

 Options
 -------

  - message : What's displayed when requesting the user's input.
+Optional, though helpful.
  - default : Default value in case user just presses the enter key.
 Can be a value or a function that returns a value.
  - depends_on: Key/val object containing the previous answers from which a specific entry depends on.
 Check the depends-on.js example for a use case.